An Ontario Citizens’ Assembly on Electoral Reform

 How are the citizens' selected?

 Stratified random sampling means an extra step is taken to ensure that the assembly is both randomly selected and truly representative of the public – that it consists of “people just like me.”
-To accomplish this, the public is divided into subpopulations based on characteristics such as gender, age, geography, education, linguistic group, and ethno-cultural minorities.
-This also ensures that Indigenous Canadians are represented in proportion to their numbers.
+The assembly will be representative by gender, age, geography, education, linguistic group, and ethno-cultural minorities.
+Indigenous Canadians will also be represented in proportion to their numbers.

 You can learn about how a civic lottery works here.